bodkan/slendr/inst/extdata/backend_comments.md

 ---

-### Done ✅
+### Done ✅ (and more)

 > [...]
 It'd be nice if your script was syntax-compliant, so maybe you can look for a different way of doing this templating?
 One possibility would be to just use a placeholder that already looks like a symbol, like X_X_SEED instead of {{seed}}, or something. [...]

-I have now changed the backend from an Eidos/SLiM-noncompliant code (which used those `{{var}}` R templating substitution markers which I unfortunately had no influence over) to normal SLiM command-line parameters.
-I had originaly a specific idea for the R templating (it was supposed to power those custom user-defined SLiM "modules" I mentioned and make them easy to work with in R) but it's an overkill in this case.
+I have now changed the backend from an Eidos/SLiM-noncompliant code (which used those `{{var}}` substitution tags) to normal SLiM command-line parameters.
+I had a specific idea for the R templating (it was supposed to power those custom user-defined SLiM "modules" I mentioned and make them easy to work with in R) but it's an overkill in this case.

+There are two important benefits of his change:

-The benefit of the current approach is that once a slendr user `compile()`s a model getting a SLiM script back, then can run it from the command-line as any other SLiM script.
-I.e., the `slim()` runner function passes the parameters via CLI instead of substituting the template variables.
+1. Once a user `compile()`s a slendr model, a dedicated SLiM script will be saved in the model directory and can be run from the command-line as any other SLiM script.
+I.e., the `slim()` runner function in slendr now passes the parameters via CLI instead of substituting the template `{{var}}` variables.
+The main benefit is increased flexibility.
+The models can be defined and compiled on one machine (in R), and then transfered to any computer with SLiM for execution.
+I know some institutions have very restricted cluster capabilities -- this is one way to get around that.

+Before this change, the script was saved as one "monolithic" unit with all parameter values via the `{{var}}` substitution, hardcoded by the parameters given to the `slim()` R function.

+2. The `compile()` function now accepts an optional argument specifying where it should look for the backend SLiM script.
+By default, it's the script bundled under `inst/extdata/script.slim` in the R package.
+But it could be also a slightly modified version of this script, with bits of added functionality (custom script blocks, etc.).
+As long as the core of the script remains the same, the (advanced) user can extend the functionality however they need, and still maintain the reproducibility of having the entire analysis/simulation workflow done from R. If the user does this, there will be a gentle warning that this is an experimental feature (and that the slendr model handling SLiM code mustn't change).

+This solves my issue with those optional "modules".
+There was always an option to modify the monolithic SLiM script compiled by the package, but that would break reproducibility because there wasn't a way to include it into the slendr workflow.
+This is not a problem anymore.

 ---